Jon-Murray/WCFDSer-ngng/README.md

 #BurpJDSer-ng

+this is not maintained here.
+Go look at https://github.com/nccgroup/WCFDSer-ngng please

 A Burp Extender plugin, that will make binary soap objects readable and modifiable.
 Based on the original work of Brian Holyfield, all hail Brian http://blog.gdssecurity.com/labs/2009/11/19/wcf-binary-soap-plug-in-for-burp.html